Lower limb power and vertical jump

 Whichever equation is used, steps from the kinematics (body motion in space) are not able to estimate the power with sufficient precision (Hatze et al., 1988).

 The only possible way to get the precise amount of muscle power through the use of a type of platform (Linthorne, 2001).
 This equipment allows the direct measure of the force applied to the ground by the player during his jump.
 From this direct measure, one can define with certainty the amount of muscle power in the vertical axis.
-However, hockey is not a sport that requires to generate vertical power like basketball or volleyball, for example.
-Jumping forward would be a better representation of hockey.
-The angles of the lower limb joints will then be much more hockey related.
+However, field hockey is not a sport that requires to generate vertical power like basketball or volleyball, for example.
+Jumping forward would be a better representation of field hockey.
+The angles of the lower limb joints will then be much more field hockey related.

-On the other hand, the fact of adapting the test to hockey does not show a specific measure muscle power.
+On the other hand, the fact of adapting the test to field hockey does not show a specific measure muscle power.
 For example, a jump in greater length does not necessarily represent a larger leg power.
 This is explained by the fact that the technique is a key when performaning a jump.
 The ability of individuals to jump comes largely from their motor coordination and ability to recruit the right muscles.
 So the muscle power is not the main factor explaining the height of a jump.
 This was proven by Tessier et al. (2013) by comparing the jump heights with a forward power measurement with force platform.
 For this group of athletes, two individuals with the same jump height had power that differed from more than 850 Watts.
 Knowing that an individual generates an average of 5000 Watts during a jump, a difference of more than 20% is observed.

 Written by Léandre Gagné Lemieux, M.Sc.
 Kinesiology